nedtaylor/athena/docs/source/initialisers/glorot_uniform.rst

   glorot_uniform_init_type()

-Also known as Xavier uniform initialization.
+Also known as Xavier uniform initialisation.
 Draws samples from a uniform distribution within bounds that depend on the number of input and output units.

 .. math::